mat/besticon/Readme.markdown

 ## Server Executable

-### Pre-built Binaries
+### Download binaries

-Binaries for different operating systems are available at <https://gobuilder.me/github.com/mat/besticon/besticon/iconserver>
+Binaries for some operating systems are available under <https://github.com/mat/besticon/releases/latest>

+Find even more binaries on the excellent GoBuilder community site <https://gobuilder.me/github.com/mat/besticon/besticon/iconserver>

-### Building
+### Build your own

-If you have Go already installed on your system using `go get` is probably the easiest way to fetch the source code and build the server:
+If you have Go installed on your system you can use `go get` to fetch the source code and build the server:

 	$ go get -u github.com/mat/besticon/...

-You may also add the `GOOS` and `GOARCH` environment variables to build the executable for a different target operating system:
+If you want to build exectuables for a different target operating system you can add the `GOOS` and `GOARCH` environment variables:

-	$ GOOS=linux go get -u github.com/mat/besticon/...
+	$ GOOS=linux GOARCH=amd64 go get -u github.com/mat/besticon/...

 ### Running